 Even as far back as the ancient Egyptians, people have been aware of the presence and risks of electricity.
 In 2750 BC, texts were written about shocks that could be received from electric fish in the Nile.

 Bringing it right up to date, the Large Hadron Collider at CERN would just be a boring empty circular tube if there were no amps and volts to fire it.
 Yes, electricity has its risks but hopefully this article will help you to not only understand the dangers but also to understand what to do in the case of an electrical shock and how to keep safe.
+One of the most important things you can do is keep your first aid skills up to date by attending one of HealthFirst’s emergency first aid courses.

 Disclaimer: Click here to read our full disclaimer.